trinidz/rssnotes/README.md

 ## Run the relay as a service
 1. Create a new folder called rssnotes.
 2. Copy the rssnotes binary to the folder.
 3. Copy the files sample.frens.json, sample.seedrelays.json sample.env, and the templates folder to your folder.
 Change the names of the files to .env, frens.json and seedrelays.json.
-Also copy the templates folder into your rssnotes folder.
 4. Open the .env file and add values for the following REQUIRED environment variables.
 - **RELAY_PRIVKEY** --- Use a nostr key generator to create a new set of nostr private and public keys for the relay.
 DO NOT USE your own existing nostr keys.
 The relay will use these keys to follow all of your rss feeds and other background tasks.
 - **RELAY_PUBKEY** --- aquired from the new keys you created above.